 - Fernet session encryption: Session state is encrypted with your

-- HMAC replay protection: Serialized session blobs are signed with a 30-minute TTL.
+encryption_keybefore storage.
+Parse stores only ciphertext — without your key, the data is unreadable. - HMAC replay protection: Serialized session blobs are signed with a 30-minute TTL.

 - No plaintext credential storage: Credentials provided during API creation are encrypted end-to-end and never stored in plaintext.